Breville Barista Express Review: Still Going Strong!

 Aside from being visually appealing, the Barista Express feels really substantial.
 Thanks to its rugged stainless steel housing and weighty portafilter, this feels like a machine that’ll last.
 Trust me, when you’ve tested as many coffee makers as I have, finding one that keeps plastic to a minimum really means a lot!

 Of course, the Breville Barista Express is far from compact, but it’s no behemoth.
-Plus, you won’t need to make room in your kitchen for a separate grinder.
+Plus, you won’t need to make room in your kitchen for a separate espresso grinder.
 Still, the machine does clock in at 16 inches (40.6 centimeters) in height, so fitting it beneath overhead cabinets might prove tricky.
 Especially given the fact you’ll need to frequently access the bean hopper.

 Colors